 - Cable routing – All cables except the rear hydraulic hose are routed internally.
 Due to the narrower profile of the traditionally shaped (round) steel tubing, there is insufficient room to run every cable internally.
 If the bike is fitted with a single chainring groupset however it is possible to run ALL cables internally.
 The rear brake hose can utilise the cable routing normally reserved for the front derailleur.

 Want to know more about the CGR 725?
 Click here.

 The CGR AL is constructed from 6061-T6 heat-treated Aluminium with oversized tubing for extra strength.
 Not only is the CGR AL a rugged off-road platform it has also proven to be a very popular all-terrain commuter.

 - Weight – Second only to the CGR SL carbon in terms of how light the frame is.

 - Comfort – Aluminium is stiff and does transmit vibration through the frame.
 To alleviate this and a feature of practically our entire range of bikes we have designed the bike with dropped seat stays.
 This combination of dropped seat stays and a longer seat tube profile smooth out road vibrations.
 Again wider tyres run at lower pressures also help provide additional comfort.

 - Durability – The CGR AL is very strong and durable, as long as it is not subjected to accidental or crash damage it can last many years.
 Aluminium is, however, subject to fatigue so does not have the same life expectancy of frames manufactured from Steel or Titanium.

 Want to know more about the CGR AL?
 Click here.

-For more information on this exciting new addition click here.
+For more information on CGR AL e click here.

 Want to know about Ribble’s range of ebikes?
 Click here.